The Basics

 The UTNY application can be accessed on the Apply page.
 There is no application fee, and students can apply as many times as they like.
 The deadline is typically two semesters before the semester in New York.

 Admission offers are typically released two to three weeks after the application deadline.
-When an admitted student accepts the offer of admission, they pay a non-refundable deposit of $1,000 to secure their spot in the program.
-UTNY applies this to the overall program fee.
-The remainder of the program fee is due at a set date before the start of the semester.
+When an admitted student accepts the offer of admission, they pay a non-refundable deposit of $1,000 to secure their spot in the program, which is applied to the overall program fee.
+The remainder of the program fee is due a few months before students arrive in New York.

-Once students pay the deposit, with the support of the UTNY team, they begin preparing for their internship search.
+Once students pay the deposit, they begin preparing for their arrival in New York with the support of the UTNY team.

 Internships